BNewing/JavaScript-57-Exercises-for-Programmers/README.md

 # JavaScript-57-Exercises-for-Programmers

-In this project, I will work through each of the 57 exercises in Brian P. Hogan's book, 'Exercises for Programmers: 57 Challenges to Develop your Coding Skills'.
-I will do these in JavaScript.
+In this learning project, I'm working through each of the 57 exercises in Brian P. Hogan's book, 'Exercises for Programmers: 57 Challenges to Develop your Coding Skills', in JavaScript.

-I'll create a GitHub pages index page, and then link to the various challenges on separate pages.
-I'll add in the challenge pages as I do them.

-This will be an exercise in consolidating and growing my JavaScript knowledge!
+I've created a site and I'm adding each challenge onto a list on the home page as I go!

 Visit this site here: [https://bnewing.github.io/JavaScript-57-Exercises-for-Programmers/](https://bnewing.github.io/JavaScript-57-Exercises-for-Programmers/)